INVZ Investors Have Opportunity to Lead Innoviz Technologies Ltd. Securities Fraud Lawsuit

-BENSALEM, Pa., April 15, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Innoviz Technologies Ltd. ("Innoviz" or the "Company") (NASDAQ: INVZ).
+LOS ANGELES, April 18, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Innoviz Technologies Ltd. ("Innoviz" or the "Company") (NASDAQ: INVZ).

 Class Period: April 21, 2021 – February 28, 2023